eburghar/gil/README.md

 ## Configuration

-The configuration is searched from theses places :
+The configuration is searched from these places :

 1. `GLCTL_CONFIG` environment variable

 2. `.glctl_config.yaml` in the working directory

 3. `config.yaml` inside the config directory (OS dependent).
-For Linux it is `~/.config/glctl/config.yaml`
+For Linux, it is `~/.config/glctl/config.yaml`

 For access token authentication, the configuration file looks like :